 Beginner Cat Photo Skills, Let's Talk About Cat Photography

-What is an LUT?
+What is a LUT?
 How Do I Use One?

 After a couple of weeks of white portraiture and ginger updates I wanted to explore something a bit different.
-Raise your paw if you know what an LUT is?
-Do you know how one could help your cat photography?
-At least let me introduce a bit more about LUT’s to you?
+OK Quick show of paws: who actually knows what a LUT is?
+And did you know they can enhance your cat photography?
+Allow me to introduce you to the intriguing world of LUTs.

 What is an LUT?